 The priority of the Environmental Health Unit is to protect the public.
 Environmental Health Officers or Environmental Health Practitioners, are responsible for the implementation and enforcement of public health legislation, environmental health legislation and environmental legislation to enable the Council to meet its statutory public health and environmental health obligations.

-Environmental Health Practitioners are educated and trained in a broad range of subjects including physical and biological sciences, environmental theory, food science, event management, emergency management, auditing and the built environment.
+Environmental Health Officers and Practitioners are educated and trained in a broad range of subjects including physical and biological sciences, environmental theory, food science, event management, emergency management, auditing and the built environment.
 This level of training is required as the risk level associated with Environmental Health Unit activities is extremely high.

 To complement the statutory sphere environmental health professionals are active within their jurisdictions as educators.
 This is consistent within the modern environmental health paradigm, the evolution from a reactionary to preventative function.